Germany frees suspect in market attack, says perpetrator maybe...

 "I knew something was wrong."

-Merkel joined hundreds of mourners on Tuesday evening at a memorial service at the church near the site of the attack.
+Merkel joined hundreds of mourners on Tuesday evening at a memorial service at the church near the attack site.
 Her spokesman said she had spoken with the leaders of seven European countries and also with U.S. President Barack Obama, who all assured her of their support for Germany.

 Security officials in Germany and Europe have warned for years that Christmas markets could present an easy target for militant attacks.
 In 2000, an al-Qaeda plan to bomb the Strasbourg Christmas market on New Year's Eve was foiled.